resiato/alx-frontend/0x00-html_advanced/README.md

-A Techium compnay website project as part of ALX software engineering program
+A Techium company website project as part of ALX software engineering program